Monte Towe

-Monte Corwin Towe (born September 27, 1953) is an American basketball coach and retired basketball player.
+Monte Corwin Towe (born September 27, 1953) is an American former basketball coach and professional player.
 He was a starting point guard on the 1973–74 North Carolina State Wolfpack men's basketball team which won the NCAA Division I Men's Basketball Championship.
 At five feet seven inches, Towe is also one of the ten shortest players in NBA history.

 Early life

 Towe was born in Marion, Indiana.
 His hometown is Converse, Indiana.

 Towe attended Oak Hill High School in Converse, graduating in 1971.
 There, he played golf, shooting in the eighties.
 He also starred on the basketball team, baseball team, and football team—earning All-Area honors for the latter two.
 As a quarterback, he led the Oak Hill football team to two undefeated seasons, for a total of eighteen consecutive victories.

 He attended North Carolina State University, graduating with a B.A. in 1975.
 At NC State, he played varsity basketball from 1972 through 1975 and varsity baseball from 1972 through 1974.
 His roommate was Tommy Burleson.